His readings of A Christmas Carol gave Boston just the push it needed to embrace Christmas -- finally.

 "Mr. Dickens always regarded Boston as his American home," wrote George Dolby, his agent.
 "All his literary friends lived there."

-His mood improved after a few days’ rest.
-For the next two years, Dickens treated the Parker House as his home away from home.
+The crowds annoyed him, but his mood improved after a few days’ rest.
 He practiced his readings in front of a large mirror in his Parker House apartment.
 That mirror now hangs on the mezzanine floor of the hotel – and sightings of Dickens’ ghost in it have been reported.

 A Christmas Carol

 With thanks to Charles Dickens as I Knew Him: The Story of the Reading Tours in Great Britain and America by George Dolby.
-This story was updated from the 2015 version.
+This story was updated in 2018.